 allison transmission holding (ALSN) Key Developments

-Allison Transmission Holdings, Inc. Declares Quarterly Dividend on Common Stock for the First Quarter of 2015, Payable on March 13, 2015
+Allison Transmission Holdings, Inc. Declares Quarterly Cash Dividend, Payable on May 29, 2015

-Allison Transmission Holdings, Inc. announced that its board of directors declared a cash dividend of $0.15 per share on the company's common stock for the first quarter of 2015.
-Payment will be made on March 13, 2015, to stockholders of record at the close of business on March 2, 2015.
+Allison Transmission Holdings Inc. announced that its board of directors declared a cash dividend of $0.15 per share on the company's common stock for the second quarter of 2015.
+Payment will be made on May 29, 2015, to stockholders of record at the close of business on May 18, 2015.